ucum-org/ucum/docs/charter.md

 ## Mission

-To publish, maintain and promote the Unified Code for Units of Measure.
+To publish, maintain, and promote the Unified Code for Units of Measure.

 ## Stakeholder and Contributor Roles